Andronomewalka/re-mess/README.md

 ### re-mess (react messenger) is a simple event bus for messaging through independent components without having global state.
 <br>

-1. Use ```useSubscribe``` hook to subsribe to message (it will automatically resubscribe every render), you can also specify message priority if multiple messages with the same appMessage exist.
+1. Use ```useSubscribe``` hook to subsribe to message (it will automatically resubscribe every render), you can also specify message invocation priority if multiple messages with the same appMessage exist.

 Example:
 ```